MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M01-empower-workforce-copilot-executives/06-Ex1-4-use-teams-prepare-summary.md

+---
+lab:
+  title: 'Exercise 1, Task 4: Use Copilot in Teams to prepare an executive summary'
+  description: Once executives analyze communications across projects, they often
+    need to distill their findings into a concise, executive-ready deliverable—such as a briefing summary, leadership update, or presentation slide.
+Copilot can help transform synthesized insights into professional outputs that communicate progress and priorities clearly.
+  duration: 24 minutes
+  level: 100
+  islab: true
+---

 # Exercise 1, Task 4: Use Copilot in Teams to prepare an executive summary
 ---
 Once executives analyze communications across projects, they often need to distill their findings into a concise, executive-ready deliverable—such as a briefing summary, leadership update, or presentation slide.
 Copilot can help transform synthesized insights into professional outputs that communicate progress and priorities clearly.